Otoya Yamaguchi: Imprisonment and suicide

 Less than three weeks after the assassination, on 2 November, Yamaguchi mixed a small amount of toothpaste with water and wrote on his cell wall "Seven lives to serve the country (七生報国, shichishō hōkoku), Long live the Emperor" (天皇陛下万才, tennōheika banzai), the former part a reference to the famous last words of fourteenth-century samurai Kusunoki Masashige.
 Yamaguchi then knotted strips of his bedsheet into a makeshift rope and used it to hang himself from a light fixture.
+He was found hanging at 8:31 p.m. and was apparently still alive at the time, but was pronounced dead three hours later after unsuccessful attempts to revive him by artificial respiration.